bjaan/roc-pulse-relay/README.md

 TODO clearer instructions

-1. From your terminal test the following command, when you get static on your speakers, all is fine, when you get silence, it means that your PulseAudio is either not working or your audio configuration is not working speakers
+1. From your terminal, test the following command, when you get static on your speakers, all is fine, when you get silence, it means that your PulseAudio is either not working or your audio configuration is not working speakers
 ```sh
 pacat < /dev/urandom
 ```